Icon for tener — to have

 to have, to hold (events)

-To have or hold a scheduled event — just like English says "to hold a meeting."
+To have or hold a scheduled event, similar to how English says "to hold a meeting."

 to hold, to take (physical grasp)